jasonLaster/jasonLaster.github.io/_posts/2015-07-17-esprima-list.markdown

 Here's a complete list of functions inside of Esprima.
 I'm not going to try to document Esprima, but just organize the list in a quick pass so that we can see how Esprima looks from a 30,000 foot perspective.

-> NOTE: Esprima is organized quite beautifully as a iife with flat function calls and shared state, so it's a safe assumption that one function could perhaps call another
+    NOTE: Esprima is organized quite beautifully as an iife with flat function calls and shared state, so it's a safe assumption that one function could perhaps call another

 <img src="https://www.dropbox.com/s/p05cxyhcheswvmv/Screenshot%202015-07-17%2019.06.22.jpg?dl=1" style="width:800px" />